Ksenija Knežević: Eurovision Song Contest 2015

 Knežević's father, Nenad Knezević Knez, was selected to represent Montenegro in the Eurovision Song Contest 2015 at the Eurovision Song Contest 2015.
 Among others, Ksenia provided the backing vocals for his song "Adio".
 At the contest, the song placed 13th in the grand final and went on to become the most successful Montenegrin entry in the contest to date.

 Collaborations with SevdahBaby

-In 2017, Knežević collaborated with Serbian DJ/singer Milan Stanković, best known as SevdahBaby.
+In 2017, Knežević collaborated with Serbian DJ and singer Milan Stanković, best known as SevdahBaby.
 They recorded two songs.
 Their first song, "Ti samo budi dovoljno daleko" (Just be far enough), was released on 24 April 2017, while their second song, "Zgrabi me nežno" (Grab me gently), was released on 3 July 2017, for which they also released their respective music videos.

 After the collaboration with SevdahBaby, she started singing as backing vocalist at concerts and performances of various famous musicians, such as Dado Topić and Željko Joksimović.